natanai/15funs/README.md

 ### 3) Add/maintain ideas
 - Edit `data/ideas.csv` (easiest in GitHub’s web editor).
 Required column: `title`.
-- Optional columns (any casing): `desc, category, need, duration, energy, id`.
+- Optional columns (any casing): `desc, category, needs, duration, energy, id`.
 - If `id` is omitted, it’s auto-generated from the row contents.
 - Duration is in minutes; used for filtering.
 - Prefer spreadsheets?
 Click “View idea library → Open the spreadsheet-style CSV” on the site, or